matsest/azure-functions-demo-blackjack/README.md

 To develop with Bicep install the [necessary tooling](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) (VS Code Extension, Bicep CLI).

-Remember to edit the [parameter file](./bicep/main.parameters.json) before deploying.

-If you want to fork this repository you also may need to alter the [workflow file](./.github/workflows/deploy-function-app.yml).

 ### Functions

 To develop the function, open the [function directory](./function-go) as a workspace in VS Code.
 This allows to use the Functions extensions to work on a local project.